ebdrup/json-schema-benchmark/reports/themis.md

 # themis failed tests

+Some validators have deliberately chosen not to support parts of the spec.
+Go tho the themis homepage to learn if that is the case for these tests.

 |test failed|reason
 |-----------|------
 |`valid definition, valid definition schema`|Expected result: `true` but validator returned: `"Object #<Object> has no method 'http://json-schema.org/draft-04/schema#'"`